xwghua/dcimg2tiff/README.md

 dcimg2tiff(scrname,destfolder)
 ```

-`scrname` The filename of the dcimg file.
+`scrname` The filename of the dcimg file.\
-`destfolder` The destination folder to store tif files.
+`destfolder` The destination folder to store tif files.\

+# Acknowledgement
+Please acknowledge Xuanwen Hua's contribution if this package is used in your work.
+Thank you!
+\- Mar.
+24th, 2022